hikeventures/hikeventures.github.io/_posts/2016-08-01-Marmot-Force-UL-2P.markdown

 * Outer tent is not self standing.
 Not possible to remove inner tent from outer tent when it's raining.
 * The foot part could be a bit higher but it's sufficient.
 * Inner tent mesh is a bit fragile.
+* Pegs could be of better quality / lighter.

 ---